KristianDsmith/wave-project-1-official/README.md

 **Package section**

 - This are is to show some of things included in the package.
-Accommadation, Surfing and yoga. using images to show examples of each area.
+Accommodation, Surfing and yoga. using images to show examples of each area.
 - Also explaining skill levels required for activites.

 ![package section landing page](/assets/images/package-section-landing-page.png)

-**The Kitchen**
+**Kitchen**

 - Full width image showing the loacation where guests will eat.
 - With overlay text and link to sample menu.